neondatabase/website/content/docs/manage/branches.md

 4. On the branch page, click the **More** drop-down menu and select **Set as protected**.
 5. In the **Set as protected** confirmation dialog, click **Set as protected** to confirm your selection.

+For step-by-step instructions, refer to our [Protected branches guide](/docs/guides/protected-branches).

 ## Connect to a branch

 Connecting to a database in a branch requires connecting via a compute endpoint associated with the branch.
 The following steps describe how to connect using `psql` and a connection string obtained from the Neon Console.